rvinowise/twitter_bot/README.md

 **"page_name"**: (the words on the tab page) *"SF Network 𝕏 Score"*

-The file with a google-api-secret for accessing spreadsheets should be obtained by registering the bot in the google console. this file should be put together with the executable.
+The file with a google-api-secret for accessing spreadsheets should be obtained by registering the bot in the google console.
+This file should be put together with the executable.